Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 4) Deletion of video recordings after 30 days

-According to the current Ministry of Defense instruction, body camera recordings are stored for 30 days.
+According to the current Ministry of Defense instruction, recordings from body cameras are stored for 30 days.

-The Commission noted that due to the time required for forwarding and reviewing citizen appeals, video materials may be automatically deleted before the completion of complaint checks or review of lawyer requests.
+The Commission noted that due to the time required for forwarding and reviewing citizen appeals, video materials may be automatically deleted before the completion of complaint checks or lawyer requests.

 Recommendations regarding mobilization measures

-Based on the investigation results, the Commission recommended prohibiting the operation of notification groups when their members are not equipped with functioning body cameras and means of reading electronic military registration documents.
+Based on the investigation results, the Commission recommended prohibiting the work of notification groups in cases where their members are not provided with functioning body cameras and means of reading electronic military registration documents.

-It was also proposed to introduce mandatory continuous video recording for TRC representatives and police officers during mobilization measures.
+It was also proposed to introduce mandatory continuous video recording for TRSSC representatives and police officers during mobilization measures.

 Separately, the Commission recommended equipping vehicles used to transport conscripts with means of continuous video recording inside the cabin.